 The lease payments are discounted using the Group's incremental borrowing rate ("IBR").
-Management has applied judgments and estimates to determine the IBR at the commencement of lease.

-Estimated useful lives of property, plant and equipment
+Management has applied judgments and estimates to determine the IBR at the commencement ated useful lives of property, plant and equipment

-The Group's management determines the estimated useful lives and residual values of its property, plant and equipment for calculating depreciation as outlined in Note 3.
+The Group's management determines the estimated useful lives and residual values of its The Groups management determines the estimated userul inves and residual values of its property, plant and equipment for calculating depreciation as outlined in Note 3.
 This estimate is determined after considering the expected usage of the asset, physical wear and tear and technical or commercial obsolescence.
 The estimated useful lives, residual values and depreciation methods are reviewed at each reporting date, with the effect of any changes in estimate accounted for on a prospective basis.
 At year-end, management assessed that no changes occurred to these estimates.

 At year-end, if the useful life increased/decreased by 5% against the current useful life with all other variables held constant, profit for the year would have been higher or lower by QR.
-25.07 million (2021: QR.
+25.07 other variables held constant, profit for the year willion (2021: QR.
 28.84 million higher or lower).